xjw1001001/IGCrebuild/docs/yang2014_examples/section_4_2_4_poisson_aa/main.rst

-The conditional expected number of transitions per edge can be used to iteratively update the parameters corresponding to edge-specific rate scaling factors, reaching the -16,566.60 log likelihood after four iterations.
+The conditional expected number of transitions per edge can be used to iteratively update the parameters corresponding to edge-specific rate scaling factors, reaching the -16,566.60 log likelihood after three iterations.
 This is an expectation maximization.

 .. literalinclude:: em.py